jesseklein406/data-structures/README.md

 ###Graph Traversal Assignment
 Access 'simple_graph.py' for traversal methods for the class G.
 The test file for the module is 'test_graph_traversal.py'.
 I referred to [Wikipedia](https://en.wikipedia.org/wiki/Graph_traversal) for this assignment.

+###Graph with Weighted Edges Assignment
+Access 'simple_graph.py' to implement weighted edges for the class G and Node class.
+The test file for the module is 'test_weighted_edges.py'.